How to Make an Offer on a Pending Sale

 Securing a home during the pending sale process may seem like an impossible task, but it's actually not as daunting as you might think.
 For savvy homebuyers looking to score a great deal on their dream property, understanding how to make an offer on a contingent house is key.

 A contingent house is one that has already been listed for sale and someone else had made an offer on it.
 The seller must accept or reject the offer before any other offers can be considered; however, in some cases buyers are able to make secondary offers that may supersede the existing one (if accepted by the seller).
+These secondary offers are typically considered backup offers and may be accepted if the initial deal falls through due to financing issues, inspection concerns, or other contingencies.

 This means that even if there’s already an offer on a property of interest, inquiring about making another offer could pay off.
 It never hurts to ask since sellers will always consider better options!